mariokerciku/wiki-daprworkshop/Lab-0:-Preparing-your-machine.md

 <img src="https://user-images.githubusercontent.com/5504642/173656802-6ada9384-d26b-4b56-aa95-56f1ba04385e.png" width="300" />

 Alternatively you can select one of the existing codespaces if you happen to return and continue work on a previous codespace session.
-You can also remove these instances, change the machine type later on or export changes inside the Codespace to a branch.
-You can get to manage your Codespaces in more detail by following the the link to Manage All in the first screenshot.
+You can also remove these instances, change the machine type later on or export changes inside the codespace to a branch.
+You can get to manage your codespaces in more detail by following the link to `Manage All` in the first screenshot.

 <img src="https://user-images.githubusercontent.com/5504642/173656910-f15be80c-f6c5-478f-ba62-2838e492b2e1.png" width="800" />

 ## Using Minikube inside Codespaces
-The labs in this workshop can be performed on your own laptop or inside a GitHub Codespace.
-There is one additional preparation step needed in the case of running Minikube inside a Codespace.
+The labs in this workshop can be performed on your own laptop or inside a GitHub Codespaces.
+There is one additional preparation step needed in the case of running Minikube inside a codespace.

 If you want to prepare ahead of time, you can execute this statement.
 In a later lab you will learn more about the details.